Introduction

 Youth and women’s participation

 Many young people still work in the agricultural business, despite the widespread belief that they are disinterested in agriculture in emerging countries.
-On average, young people are more educated and adaptable, and, with the correct support, are likely to take the lead in modernizing the sector, improving productivity and variety.
+On average, young people are more educated and adaptable, and, with the correct support, are likely to take the lead in modernizing the sector, improving productivity and product variety.

 Women are also big contributors to agriculture and make up at least 40% of the agricultural labor force.
 Yet, compared to men, they have less access to land, finance, and training.
 It is estimated that closing the worldwide gender gap in agriculture would raise yields by around 20-30% while increasing total agricultural output by 2.5-4.0%.
 Therefore, increasing women’s and youth participation in smallholder supply chains and improving their technical capacity can assist in maintaining and growing production volumes, improving productivity, and lowering management costs.
 According to the IFC’s handbook the increase the participation of youth and women in agriculture, these steps should be taken: